donnapep/book-review/README.md

 The plugin can also help to increase traffic to your site by creating better-looking search results in Google that will make yours stand out from the rest.

+## Monetization ##
-And, if you’re interested in throwing monetization into the mix, the WordPress Book Review plugin can help with its custom buy links feature.
-Members of the Amazon Associates Program, or people who are thinking of becoming members, can sign up to be notified when the [Affiliate Linkalizer for Amazon](http://wpreviewplugins.com/affiliate-linkalizer/) extension is released.
+If you’re interested in throwing monetization into the mix, the WordPress Book Review plugin can help with its custom buy links feature.

+Members of the Amazon Associates Program, or people who are thinking of becoming members, will definitely be interested in Affiliate Linkalizer for Amazon.
 This premium add-on will save you even more time and earn you even more money!
+To be entered for a chance to win Affiliate Linkalizer for Amazon free for 12 months, please fill out this short [survey](http://donnapep.polldaddy.com/s/affiliate-linkalizer-for-amazon).

 Sound pretty good?
 Then check out the [full documentation](http://wpreviewplugins.com/book-review/) to learn more about what the WordPress Book Review plugin can do for you!